How to Manage Multiple Projects?

 Note that no single person can manage multiple projects alone and without support.
 So, learn to trust your teams and delegate work that can be delegated.
 Of course, you’ll oversee everything—just don’t micromanage your personnel.

-9. Prioritize Tasks
+9. Prioritize tasks

 Now, to delegate effectively, you must understand that not all projects are created equal.
 Some tasks may require immediate attention while others don’t.
 That’s where project prioritization comes in.